Cnily03/cnily03.github.io/README.md

 # cnily.github.io
- This repo is for my website.
-And the README.md will be updated in the future.
+ This is my own website.
- Yeah!
  The repo is synchronized with both Github and Gitee!